Shadow banking system: Credit derivatives facilitate extension of credit

-Contribution to the 2007–2012 financial crisis
+Contribution to the 2008 financial crisis

-The shadow banking system has been implicated as significantly contributing to the global financial crisis of 2007–2012.
+The shadow banking system has been implicated as significantly contributing to the 2008 financial crisis.
 In a June 2008 speech, U.S. Treasury Secretary Timothy Geithner, then President and CEO of the New York Federal Reserve Bank, placed significant blame for the freezing of credit markets on a "run" on the entities in the shadow banking system by their counterparties.
 The rapid increase of the dependency of bank and non-bank financial institutions on the use of these off-balance sheet entities to fund investment strategies had made them critical to the credit markets underpinning the financial system as a whole, despite their existence in the shadows, outside of the regulatory controls governing commercial banking activity.
 Furthermore, these entities were vulnerable because they borrowed short-term in liquid markets to purchase long-term, illiquid and risky assets.
 This meant that disruptions in credit markets would make them subject to rapid deleveraging, selling their long-term assets at depressed prices.

 Economist Paul Krugman described the run on the shadow banking system as the "core of what happened" to cause the crisis.
 "As the shadow banking system expanded to rival or even surpass conventional banking in importance, politicians and government officials should have realized that they were re-creating the kind of financial vulnerability that made the Great Depression possible—and they should have responded by extending regulations and the financial safety net to cover these new institutions.
 Influential figures should have proclaimed a simple rule: anything that does what a bank does, anything that has to be rescued in crises the way banks are, should be regulated like a bank."
 He referred to this lack of controls as "malign neglect."

-One former banking regulator has said that regulated banking organizations are the largest shadow banks and that shadow banking activities within the regulated banking system were responsible for the severity of the financial crisis.
+One former banking regulator has said that regulated banking organizations are the largest shadow banks and that shadow banking activities within the regulated banking system were responsible for the severity of the 2008 financial crisis.

+Contribution to the Chinese property sector crisis (2020–present)

+The Chinese shadow banks, such as Sichuan Trust, have been greatly affected by the Chinese property sector crisis (2020–present) due to over lending and a crackdown on regulations.